Skip to Content

 Bokashi Composting

-If you are concerned about rats, in particular, you may want to consider a method known as Bokashi composting.
+If you are particularly concerned about rats, you may want to consider a method known as Bokashi composting.
 This method is unique and different from most other ways of composting.

-Bokashi composting requires specific materials and equipment but produces exceptional compost material, high in nutrient value, and the whole process takes only ten days.
+Bokashi composting requires specific materials and equipment but produces excellent compost material, high in nutrient value and takes only ten days.

 Bokashi means “fermented organic matter” in Japanese.